jamobe/Travel-Optimizer/README.md

 # Travel-Optimizer

 In this Repo, I use MIP to find the shortest way to visit all European capitals.
-This is done in two steps:
+This is done in three steps:

 1. Get all European Capitals and their geographical position (lattitude/longitude)
 2. Optimize a MIP to find the shortest route to visit all capitals